 Landlords are required to keep multi-family rental units free from infestations of pests, rodents, and insects.

-Landlords are required to give tenants information about the dangers of indoor mold, and what tenants can do to prevent mold growth.
+Landlords are required to give tenants information from the Department of Health about the dangers of indoor mold, and what tenants can do to prevent mold growth.